isaacotto/isaac-personal/posts/2025-03-23-what-is-a-performance.md

 - Expression 1: original composer's score
 - Expression 2: July 27, 1949 performance by the Konzertvereinigung Wiener Staatsopernchor

-The IFLA LRM on the other hand gives no examples of performances for "expression".
+The [IFLA LRM](https://www.ifla.org/wp-content/uploads/2019/05/assets/cataloguing/frbr-lrm/ifla-lrm-august-2017_rev201712.pdf) on the other hand gives no examples of performances for "expression" (or indeed at all).
 Instead, we get:

 - [Expression] Vocal score of Giuseppe Verdi's Macbeth
 - [Expression] A recording of a specific performance by the Amadeus Quartet and Hephzibah Menuhin on piano of Franz Schubert's *Trout quintet*